TomasHubelbauer/markright/readme.md

 lines and the changes are not a patch.

 ### Fix fenced code block wrapped in `~~~` being matched and processed

+### Add a command for appending a code block for the change made in the files

+This way MarkRight editor support can way by leveraging editing generated files and automatically carrying in the changes in their most optimal form.